-The internal peer reviewer agrees with the assessor's determination, who correctly classified Argentine hake Northern stock under Category C, as reference points are defined to assess status of the stock relative to.
+The internal peer reviewer agrees with the assessor's determination, who correctly assessed Argentine hake (Merluccius hubbsi) in FAO 41 under Category C, as reference points are defined to assess status of stock relative to, and there is a specific management regime in place.

-Fishery removals are included in the stock assessment process so the stock PASSES Clause C1.1.
-The Argentine hake Northern stock is considered, in its most recent stock assessment, to have a biomass above the limit reference point, so it PASSES Clause C1.2.
+Fishery removals are included in the stock assessment and the stock is considered, in its most recent assessment, to have biomass above the proxy biomass reference point, so it PASSES Clauses C1.1 and C1.2.